-Opening Convocation for the Easter semester will be held at noon Friday, Jan.
-16, in All Saints’ Chapel.
+Opening Convocation for the Easter semester of the University of the South will be held at noon Monday, Jan.
+11, in All Saints' Chapel.
 Honorary degrees will be presented and new members will be inducted into the Order of Gownsmen.
-Eric Metaxas, author and television host, will give the Convocation address and will receive an honorary degree.
-Honorary degrees also will be presented during the Convocation to Janice Holder, the Rt.
-Rev. Whayne Hougland, Michael Leslie, and the Rt.
-Rev. Nicholas Thomas Wright.
+Leon Botstein, a conductor, musicologist, and college president, will give the Convocation address and will receive an honorary degree.
+Honorary degrees also will be presented during the Convocation to Harvard English Professor James Engell and Bishop of the Diocese of Mississippi Brian Seage.

 Convocation will be streamed live for those who are unable to attend.

 Leon Botstein is an orchestra conductor, musicologist, and college president who has pursued dual careers in music and education.
 He is the music director and principal conductor of the American Symphony Orchestra and president of Bard College in Annandale, New York, a member of the Association of Episcopal Colleges.
 Since becoming president of Bard College in 1975, he has extended the college’s reach internationally, guiding the creation of new programs on several continents while also leading Bard to become a forerunner in art and culture.
 Botstein, who is Bard’s Leon Levy Professor in the Arts and Humanities, has been a pioneer in linking the liberal arts and higher education to public secondary schools.
 During his 40-year tenure, Bard has established eight graduate schools, the Bard College Conservatory of Music, and the Levy Economics Institute.
 As music director of the American Symphony Orchestra and founder and co-artistic director of the Bard Music Festival, Botstein is known for his innovative programs and interest in contemporary and neglected repertory.
 He will receive an honorary Doctor of Music.